stakewalker/carbon_monoxide/project_overview.md

     - CoinMarketCap API

 # Ideas
-    - What about run random forest using scores?
+## What about running random forest using scores as inputs?